UV radiation and blue light disinfection – what are their differences?

 Closed environments, disinfection of small objects inside a cabinet.

 Spectral Blue (visible blue light) Safe for people, materials and the environment.
 Whole rooms, machines, cleanrooms, laboratories, operating rooms, healthcare facilities, laboratory equipment, and vehicles.
-Anywhere people and delicate equipment are present.
+Anywhere people, sensitive materials, and/or delicate equipment are present.

 Related articles: